How to Make a Strawberry and Banana Smoothie

 Bananas are a great fruit, when ripe, to aid digestion and for people recovering from a period of illness.
 They provide you with useful amounts of vitamins B3, E, C, folic acid and biotin.
 In addition, they contain a rich supply of potassium and a good amount of magnesium, phosphorus, sulphur and chlorine.

-Best to choose your bananas a little ripe as they will be sweeter and will blend more easily.
+When shopping for your bananas it is best the look for ones that have no bruises and choose your bananas a little ripe as they will be sweeter and will blend more easily.
 You could mash them before adding them to the blender if they are a little under ripe.
+Another tip is that if you have bananas that are about to become too ripe to use then freeze them to use at another time.

 - 1 Banana